Want to know how to create old brick wall advertising? We did it in our 1970’s suburban backsplit and we’re showing you how!

 3. Whitewash if necessary.
 We were actually able to buy our brick paneling already white-washed.
 But you may only be able to find the orange-y color.
 If so, just whitewash over the orange until you’re happy with the look.
 Let dry.

 4. Create graphics (or use ours).
-If you love the graphics we used, you can just use ours (below).
+If you love the graphics we used, you can just use ours below.
+Just click the image and download.
+It’s not huge, but doesn’t need to be for a projector.
 If you want to create your own, go ahead and do that!

 5. Project your image and trace.
 If you’re creating your own graphics you don’t need to worry about making your image really huge.
 The projector will do that for you.
 Then just trace onto your brick wall with a regular pencil.
 If you don’t own a projector (we don’t), borrow one from a friend.